-- 2. Ability to maintain (or with assistance would have the ability to maintain) their housing in a decent and safe condition based on living or housekeeping habits and whether such habits could adversely affect the health, safety, or welfare of other tenants; - 3.
-History of criminal activity by any household member involving crimes of physical violence against persons or property and any other criminal activity including drug-related criminal activity that would adversely affect the health, safety, or well-being of other tenants or staff or cause damage to the property; - 4.
-History of disturbing neighbors or destruction of property; - 5.
-Having committed fraud in connection with any Federal housing assistance program, including the intentional misrepresentation of information related to their housing application or benefits derived there from; and - 6.
-History of abusing alcohol in a way that may interfere with the health, safety, or right to peaceful enjoyment by others. - C. The Allegheny County Housing Authority will ask applicants (including transfers) to provide information demonstrating their ability to comply with the essential elements of the lease.
+- C. The Allegheny County Housing Authority will ask applicants (including transfers) to provide information demonstrating their ability to comply with the essential elements of the lease.
 The Allegheny County Housing Authority will verify the information provided.
 Such verification may include but may not be limited to the following: - 1.
 A credit check of the head, spouse, co-head, and any other adult family members; - 2.
 A rental history check of all adult family members; - 3.
-A criminal background check on all adult household members, including live-in aides at no cost to the applicant.
+A Home Visit.
+The home visit provides the opportunity for the family to demonstrate their ability to maintain their home in a safe and sanitary manner.
+This inspection considers cleanliness and care of rooms, appliances, and appurtenances.
+The inspection may also consider any evidence of criminal activity. - 4.
+A criminal background check will be conducted on all adult household members, including live-in aides at no cost to the applicant.
 This check will be made through State law enforcement or court records in those cases where the household member has lived in Pennsylvania.
 Where the individual has lived outside Pennsylvania, the Allegheny County Housing Authority may contact law enforcement agencies where the individual had lived or request a check through the FBI's National Crime Information Center (NCIC).
 This criminal background check will proceed after each adult household member has signed a consent form designed by the Allegheny County Housing Authority.
-The information received as a result of the criminal background check shall be used solely for screening, lease enforcement and eviction purposes.
+The information received as a result of the criminal background check shall be used solely for screening. lease enforcement and eviction purposes.
 The information derived from the criminal background check shall be shared only with employees of the Allegheny County Housing Authority who have a job-related need to have access to the information.
-The information shall be maintained confidentially, not misused or improperly disseminated, and destroyed once the purpose(s) for which it was requested has been accomplished and the period for filing a challenge to the Allegheny County Housing Authority's action has expired without a challenge or final disposition of any litigation has occurred;
+The information shall be maintained confidentially, not misused or improperly disseminated, and destroyed once the purpose(s) for which it was requested has been accomplished and the period for filing a challenge to the Allegheny County Housing

+Authority's action has expired without a challenge or final disposition of any litigation has occurred;

-- 4. A home visit.
-The home visit provides the opportunity for the family to demonstrate their ability to maintain their home in a safe and sanitary manner.
-This inspection considers cleanliness and care of rooms, appliances, and appurtenances.
-The inspection may also consider any evidence of criminal activity; and - 5.
-A check of the State's lifetime sex offender registration program for each adult and juveniles over the age of twelve household member, including live-in aides.
+5. A check of the State's lifetime sex offender registration program for each adult and juveniles over the age of twelve household member, including live-in aides.
 Denial of assistance based upon sex offender registration will be in accordance with Section 8.4.
-The Allegheny County Housing Authority will check with our state registry and if the adult or juvenile over the age of twelve applicant has resided in another State(s), with that State(s)'s list.
+The Allegheny County Housing Authority will check with the Pennsylvania state registry and if the adult or juvenile over the age of twelve applicant has resided in another State(s), with that State(s)'s list.